JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 6. Note that a **[Hosted Zone](#Further-Readings)** is automatically created by Route 53 for your registered domain.
 We will learn more about hosted zones in the upcoming sections.
 Now we'll [create our S3 Buckets](Amazon-S3.md) for hosting our main domain as well as our subdomain.

+## 8. Add alias records for your domain and subdomain

 ## Further Readings

 1. Route 53 official documentation by [AWS](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html).